 What is a Liquidity Analysis Dashboard?

 Liquidity visualization tools are considered financial dashboards and are often used by CFOs, controllers and treasurers to monitor and predict the company’s liquidity.
-Some of the key functionality in this type of dashboard is that it shows trends in important metrics such as current ratio, debt to asset ratio, debt to equity ratio, receivables, payables and cash.
+Key functionality in this type of dashboard shows trends in important metrics such as current ratio, debt-to-asset ratio, debt-to-equity ratio, receivables, payables and cash.
 It also displays rankings of top payables by vendor and top receivables by customer.
 The two charts on the right side show how each of the company’s divisions contribute to the total consolidated AR and AP figures.
-The links in the lower left corner open supporting cash flow and balance sheet financial statements as well as a cash flow simulation.
-You find an example of this type of dashboard below.
+The links in the lower left corner open supporting cash flow and balance sheet financial statements, as well as, a cash flow simulation.
+You will find an example of this type of dashboard below.

 Purpose of Liquidity Dashboards